o What Arts majors are offered?

 Choice Programs Frequently Asked Questions from the Board of Education

 How do I apply for a Choice Program?
 The application process is online.
-The application window will be January 6, 2018 - January 28, 2018.
-Applications will be available beginning January 6, 2018.
+The dates for the application window will be announced at a later date.

 Can I turn in a printed application?
 Printed applications will be available at Choice Program sites; however, we strongly encourage applicants to use the online process.
 All printed applications must be turned in at the Office of College & Career Readiness, 402 Market Street, Savannah 31408.